wonderland-industry/Erased-FreePressUnlimited/README.md

 ## How to use

 Every site is different, so to withhold interfering with the experience of the user, erase.js can be intergrated in specific sections of your website.
-By adding the `data-erase` tag on a container, that container will now display the Erased font.
-To ignore certain parts inside the `data-erase` container you can use `data-erase-ignore`.
+By adding the `data-erase` attribute on a HTMLElement, that element will now display the Erased font.
+To ignore certain parts inside the `data-erase` element you can use `data-erase-ignore`.

 EG.